mysql/mysql-utilities/doc/man/mysqlfailover.rst

 deregisters itself from the master.
 If this process is broken, the user may override the registration check by using the :option:`--force` option.

+If the user does not specify the :option:`--rpl-user`, the utility will check to see if the slaves are using --master-info-repository=TABLE.
+If they are not, the utility will stop with an error.

 EXAMPLES
 --------